-Compliance and Confidence in Management Factors 0 Very poor 1 Poor 2 Varying 3 Satisfactory 4 Good 5 Very good Current compliance level - separate score given for: food hygiene and safety structure of the establishment allergens (cross- contamination)?[see note below] Very poor compliance with statutory obligations.
-Standards very low.
+Compliance and Confidence in 0 Very poor 1 Poor 2 Varying 3 Satisfactory 4 Good 5 Very good Management Factors Very poor Pool Varying Satisfactory Good Very good Current compliance level - separate score given for: Very poor compliance with statutory obligations.
 Poor compliance with statutory obligations.
-Standards generally low.
 Varying compliance with statutory obligations.
-More work required to prevent fall in standards.
 Satisfactory compliance with statutory obligations.
-Standards are being maintained or improved.
 Good compliance with statutory obligations.
-Only minor non-compliances which will be resolved before next official control.
-Very good compliance with statutory obligations.

-Compliance and Confidence in Management Factors 0 Very poor 1 Poor 2 Varying 3 Satisfactory 4 Good 5 Very good Confidence in management (CIM) Almost no confidence in management.
-Track record of very poor compliance.
+Very good compliance with statutory obligations. food hygiene and safety Standards very low.
+Standards generally low.
+More work required to Standards are being Only minor non- structure of the establishment prevent fall in standards. maintained or improved. compliances which will be resolved before next allergens (cross- contamination) [see note below] official control.
+Confidence in management (CIM) Almost no confidence in management.
+Very little confidence Little confidence.
+Some confidence.
+Good confidence.
+Very good confidence Track record of very poor compliance.
+Track record of poor compliance.
+Track record of varying compliance.
+Track record of satisfactory compliance.
+Track record of good compliance.
+Track record of very good and sustained compliance.
 No or very poor food safety management procedures in place for the nature and size of the business and/or not being implemented, where non-compliance may lead to serious repercussions / imminent risk to consumer health.
-Significant risk of food being contaminated with Cl.
+Significant risk of food being contaminated with CI.
 Botulinum (and the organism surviving any processing and multiplying); or significant risk of ready-to-eat food being contaminated with microorganisms or their toxins that are pathogenic to humans.
 Very poor food safety culture for the nature and size of the business.
-Very little confidence Track record of poor compliance.
-Poor food safety management procedures in place for the nature and size of the business and/or not being implemented, where non-compliance could lead to consumer health being affected.
-Poor food safety culture for the nature and size of the business Little confidence.
-Track record of varying compliance.
-Inadequate food safety management procedures in place for the nature and size of the business and/or not being implemented appropriately.
+Poor food safety management procedures in place for the nature and size of the business and/or not being implemented, where non- compliance could lead to consumer health being affected.
+Poor food safety culture for the nature and size of the business Inadequate food safety management procedures in place for the nature and size of the business and/or not being implemented appropriately.
 Inadequate food safety culture for the nature and size of the business.
-Some confidence.
-Track record of satisfactory compliance.
 Satisfactory food safety management procedures in place for the nature and size of the business and generally implemented.
 Satisfactory food safety culture for the nature and size of the business.
-Good confidence.
-Track record of good compliance.
 Good food safety management procedures in place for the nature and size of the business and well implemented.
 Good food safety culture for the nature and size of the business.
-Very good confidence Track record of very good and sustained compliance.
 Very good food safety management procedures in place for the nature and size of the business, which are well implemented and subject to ongoing verification.
 Very good food safety culture for the nature and size of the business.